jingyu-cai/roomba/README.md

 ## Final Product
 **MVP**: Given a fixed room and marked out locations for objects “of interest”, the robot can use computer vision to identify types of objects, and move them accordingly.
 Given a command, it will navigate the “highway” of yellow lines and move that object to the specified bin.

-Solid end result: We can train and execute a q-matrix for rewards, meaning the robot The robot should not pick up any of the dud objects (these will incur a negative reward) and also pick up the optimal number of objects in a quick period of time to maximize its rewards.
+**Solid end result**: We can train and execute a q-matrix for rewards, meaning the robot The robot should not pick up any of the dud objects (these will incur a negative reward) and also pick up the optimal number of objects in a quick period of time to maximize its rewards.

 **Stretch**: It would be above and beyond if we could give more freedom to the robot to move around without following the yellow lines.
 This may result in a continuous and more complex state space, but it may also increase the efficiency of the robot since it doesn’t have to follow set paths.